Panmoni/mxnlink/README.md

 1. User selects a token to send
 2. User enters a recipient address and amount
 3. The app uses Portal SDK's `sendAsset` method to create and send the transaction
-4. A confirmation displays with a link to view the transaction on the Celo explorer
+4. A confirmation displays with a link to view the transaction on the Arbitrum Sepolia explorer

 ## Faucets for Testing

-You can get more `CELO` tokens for testing with the below faucet.
+You can get more `MXNB` tokens for testing with the below faucet.

-- [Alfajores Testnet Faucet](https://faucet.celo.org/alfajores) - Get testnet CELO tokens
+- [Juno Faucet](https://buildwithjuno.com/en-US/faucet) - Get testnet `MXNB` tokens

-If you need tokens other than `CELO`, we recommend getting testnet `CELO` and swapping them via Mento's DEX:

-- [Mento App](https://app.mento.org/) - Swap between `CELO`, `cUSD`, `USDC`, `USDT`, and more

 ## How to Customize